InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

 - Listens to Hedera topics for routing updates
 - **Verifies contract ownership through deterministic address computation**
 - **Validates ECDSA signatures for route registration**
+- **Implements challenge-response mechanism for URL verification**
 - Provides status and configuration endpoints

+**Note**: Route updates can only be done through verified Hedera messages with challenge-response verification.
+Manual route updates via HTTP endpoints have been removed for security.

 ### [@hiero-json-rpc-relay/prover](./packages/prover)